yuvarajm-cloud/Restaurant-Billing-Application/README.md

 Payment QR Configuration
 ```

+can be stored locally.

-This helped me understand how browser-based applications can maintain state without a backend database.
+This helped me understand browser-based state persistence without a backend database.

 ---

 # 🐳 Docker & Nginx

-As part of my learning, I also experimented with containerizing the application.
+As part of my self-learning journey, I also experimented with containerizing the application.

-The project includes a Docker configuration using **Nginx** to serve the static website.
+The project includes a Docker configuration using **Nginx** to serve the static web application.

 ```text
 Application Files